UCCE Frost Protection Training Units

 The December 2011 Grape Notes newsletter provides a detailed example of how temperature measurements using inexpensive portable towers can be used to evaluate the temperature inversion conditions on frost nights; with this information we can estimate the benefits of wind machines for frost protection at a given location.

 The instruction sheet below provides information on how to assemble and install the 35 foot towers for assessing the temperature inversion conditions.
-These are very inexpensive and highly portable, but are not intended for permanent or long-term use.
+These are very inexpensive and highly portable.

 The instruction sheet below explains how to visually analyze the temperature data collected by the above inversion towers.
 If you are operating your own towers following the system described above, this visual analysis is the easiest and most efficient way to evaluate the temperature measurements.